-The class will be held from May 20, 2019 to June 27, 2019.
-The early registration fee of $250 covers the cost of registration and all course materials.
-Early registration has been extended until March 29, 2019 (Midnight, EST).
-After that date the full registration fee of $300 will apply.
+The class will be held from October 7, 2019 to November 14, 2019.
+The registration fee of $300 covers the cost of registration and all course materials.
+Registration will close on September 27, 2019 (Midnight, EST).

 Contact Dr. Bannon at the email above with any issues regarding registration.
 After registration you will receive an email message confirming your registration in the webinar class.